 The decision was met with support from The Hispanic Chambers of Commerce, the New York Korean-American Grocers Association, the Soft Drink and Brewery Workers Association, International Brotherhood of Teamsters Local 812, the National Restaurant Association, the National Association of Theatre Owners of New York State, and the American Beverage Association, all of whom would have been adversely affected with the implementation of the policy.

 Do not, however, be surprised if attempts to ratify a large-sized soda ban continue.
 Notice that the ruling does not leave the proposed regulation dead in the water.
-It may be possible for the Board of Health to implement a restriction if the City Council agrees to create legislation to that effect.
-It is as yet unclear whether a new law will be implemented to that effect.
+Joseph Tacopina and other legal experts suggest that it may still be possible for the Board of Health to implement a restriction if the City Council agrees to create legislation to that effect.
+It is as yet unclear whether a new law will be implemented.
 For more information about administrative law and civil statutes that affect your life, contact an attorney experienced in handling cases involving government deprivation of constitutional rights.